 Although Nymphadora Tonks is well-liked by the majority of the fandom, there's a small but outspoken group of slashers who have a conspiracy theory that she was written into the story at the last minute to prove that Remus Lupin wasn't gay with his friend Sirius Black, a very popular ship.
 Even though canon states clearly Sirius was much closer with James than Remus.
+And the fact that Sirius died before they even got together, so her relationship with Remus proves nothing.

+Rodolphus Lestrange seems to be disposable for anyone who ships Bellatrix with, well, any other character.
 This has canon justification: Word of God said Bellatrix loves Voldemort.
 Hopeless love, as Voldemort's only attraction is power.

 The Chronicles of Narnia.
 Caspian gets his fair share of hate from the incest-shipping large fandom due to the fact that, since his appearance, many fans have started shipping him with either Susan, Peter, Lucy or Edmund.
 So there's hate from the fans of all the three most popular incest couples (Peter/Susan, Edmund/Lucy and Peter/Edmund) towards Caspian/any of the Pevensie children... even when book canon actually says that Caspian married someone else (Ramandu's daughter).

 Amelia Curtis March aka Amy from Little Women is universally hated for "stealing" Theodore "Laurie" Lawrence from her older sister Josephine aka Jo.
 This hatred can even be seen in films of the book: the writers don't change the ending to Jo/Laurie, but they show Amy in a bad light (removing her extreme tact and elegance in the 1994 version, for instance) and don't include quite nice scenes between her and Laurie (like his rather cute marriage proposal to her) with this same intention.
 This is especially stupid and/or funny given that Jo rejected Laurie twice, did everything to stop him from proposing — including leaving home — and wanted him to marry one of her sisters (Meg in the first volume, Beth in the second).
-Jo chose another guy and had a happy marriage (with the bonus that the guy, Professor Fritz Bhaer, was her Big Brother Mentor and beta reader too), but the fandom who still prefers her with Laurie is as strong today as it was over a hundred years ago when the writer revolted because even BACK THEN the dumb fans worried more about who would Jo marry than about Jo's own development as a character.
+Jo chose another guy and had a happy marriage (with the bonus that the guy, Professor Fritz Bhaer, was her Big Brother Mentor and beta reader too), but the fandom who still prefers her with Laurie is as strong today as it was over a hundred years ago when the writer revolted... because even BACK THEN the shippers were more worried about who would Jo marry, than Jo's own development as a character.

 There is also quite the Double Standard, as Amy is called all kinds of gendered insults and blamed for the whole deal, but the fans conveniently forget that Laurie pushed his feelings on Jo to the point of, as said above, getting himself refused by her twice.
 So Laurie can do whatever he wants and he doesn't get blamed, but Amy is to be shamed and hated for everything?
 Meeep.